Helanwang/divHelan/README.md

     writer.writerows(output_data)
 ```

+#### 🔹 7.
+Count Unique Universities and Print Result
+After processing, this counts how many unique universities were included and prints that number to the terminal as a summary check.
 ```python
 unique_codes = set(row['Code'] for row in output_data)
 print(f"Total number of universities (unique codes): {len(unique_codes)}")
 ```

 # Limitations